lee-b/nimrun/README.md

 * Caching.
 Nim (and nimble) compile quickly, but it's a bit wasteful without caching, regardless.

-* Show the nimble build output only when something goes wrong.

-* Ensure signals like Ctrl-C are sent to the child process.

 * In future, I might add support for parsing the imports and includes, and including them in the build, giving access to all of the nimble packages